 Choose the plot you'd like from the updated masterplan.
+The plots in red have been taken.
 The city is tiered.
 Please refer to the masterplan for the elevation changes.

 Click on the corresponding category below (A, B, C, or D) to purchase your plot and please take note of the specifications to the right of the image.

 Once you've chosen your plot please read the additional information at the bottom of this page.
 You will soon receive the CAD Plan, sketch up model, and Masterplan Document.
 We will also be supplying you with a recipe, base and LED lights for your plot.
 Happy baking!